bearice/pping/README.md

 ## but why?

-Have you ever had any chanllege like this:
+Have you ever had any challenge like this:
 ```
 > Dev: Something went wrong last night, it must be your infra faults.
 > Ops: Emmm, according to our monitoring system, it not seems like to be ....